What are Senior Living Wellness Professionals saying about their jobs?

 The challenge for health and wellness professionals who work with older adults is to minimize these perceived barriers to exercise.

-NuStep recumbent cross trainers can enhance your older adult fitness and wellness program by providing a safe and effective cardiovascular and strength workout for users of virtually all ages, fitness levels and functional abilities.
-Our machine’s low impact design and full-body workout helps older adults with weight loss, orthopedic issues, arthritis and more.
+NuStep recumbent cross trainers may enhance your older adult fitness and wellness programs by providing an inclusive and effective cardiovascular and strength workout.
 We designed our cross trainers to be inclusive and our optional adaptive equipment makes it possible for people with limited mobility, balance issues or cognitive decline to get the aerobic exercise they need.

 Our recumbent cross trainers feature: